mcv-m6-video/mcv-m6-2018-team8/Week3/README.md

 We have used the function `binary_fill_holes()` of the library scipy.ndimage.morphology.

 ### Task 2
-In this approach, we try to reduce the noise in order to improve results by filtering small regions based on their area.
+With this approach, we try to reduce the noise in order to improve results by filtering small regions based on their area.

 We have used the function `remove_small_objects()` of the library skimage.morphology.